8manos/micausa/wp-content/plugins/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.45 =
+* Updated load of jQuery UI Tabs CSS to latest version.
+* Moved generated jQuery script from part of the form to the WordPress wp_footer action.

+= Version 0.44 =
+* Fixed bug preventing options which are enabled by default from being turned off.

+= Version 0.43 =
+* Reimplemented shortcode attribute *br='on'* usinq jQuery instead of preg_replace().
+* Reimplemented shortcode attribute *legal='off'* usinq jQuery instead of preg_replace().
+* Fixed DEBUG mode so it will work with PHP 5.2 (which doesn't support anonymous functions).
+* Fixed CSS prefix bugs which prevented CSS prefix from being applied to all Google CSS classes.

+= Version 0.42 =
+* Fixed typos in ReadMe file.

+= Version 0.41 =
+* Added simple math based CAPTCHA support.
+* Reintroduced jQuery Validation for checking required fields.
+* Improved support for multiple forms on one page.
+* Fixed several bugs where CSS prefix, when used, was not output in some places.
+* Moved Debug control to their own tab on the settings page.
+* Added new Debug options to facilicate chasing down HTTP API issues.
+* Fixed bug where the CSS prefix, when used, was not being applied properly to elements which had more than one class.
+Only the first class was properly prefixed.

+= Version 0.40 =
+* Removed leftover debug code.
+Again.  :-(

+= Version 0.39 =
+* Added new attribute *unitedthemehack='on|off', which defaults to 'off'.
+This attribute allows WordPress Google Form to work correctly with Paralleus' Unite theme (which mucks with the submit button(s) on the Google Form preventing the form from being submitted).

+= Version 0.38 =
+* Removed debug code left in from working on problem fixed in v0.36.

+= Version 0.37 =
+* Fixed inacuracies in ReadMe.txt file which caused repository not to show available update.

+= Version 0.36 =
+* Fixed a bug which appears when the Browser Check option is enabled.
+There was a conflict in the server response from Google and the server response from WordPress due to overwriting a variable.
+* Fixed format of plain text email response when email is enabled for form submission.
+The information in the email was being inserted into the template incorrectly.

+= Version 0.35 =
+* Changed format of email to use the title of the page/post instead of the permalink to the form.
+* Added new shortcode attribute __spreadsheet__.
+The value __spreadsheet__ attribute is a full URL to a shared Google Docs Spreadsheet which contains the responses to the form.
+A link to the Spreadsheet is included in the email notification when enabled.

+= Version 0.34 =
+* Fixed syntax error which caused plugin to fail.
+Whoops.

+= Version 0.33 =
+* Fixed inacuracies in ReadMe.txt file.

+= Version 0.32 =
+* New option to control Bcc to blog admin when using email notification.
+By default this option is enabled to allow plugin to behave as it has in prior versions.
+* Fixed bug in processing default plugin settings which are on by default.
+New options which are on by default were not recognized.
+* Fixed activation bug which didn't set all of the default settings correctly.

 = Version 0.31 =
 * Separation of rendering and processing of the Google Form to better work with sites that make multiple calls to `do_shortcode()`.